AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-authoring.md

 ---
-description: Create an Email - Marketo Docs - Product Documentation
+description: Email authoring - Marketo Docs - Product Documentation
-title: Create an Email
+title: Email authoring
 hide: yes
 hidefromtoc: yes
 feature: Email Editor
 ---
-# Create an Email {#create-an-email}
+# Email authoring {#email-authoring}

 Intro text here.

 >[!IMPORTANT]
 >
->This article is for members of the New Marketo Engage Email Editor closed beta only.
+>This article is only for members of the New Marketo Engage Email Editor beta.
 Please do not disseminate.

+## Create an email {#create-an-email}

 1. Log in to Marketo Engage via the [Adobe Experience Cloud](https://experiencecloud.adobe.com/){target="_blank"}.